 The IRS makes an annual assessment of retirement fund contribution limits, and will increase them if certain cost of living conditions are met.
 While the IRS won’t increase contribution limits every year, they also won’t decrease them either.
 At worst, contribution limits will remain stagnant.
-That is more or less the case for the change from 2013 to 2014, which only affected the total contribution limit, and not the employee deferrals.
+The good news is the IRS increased 401k contribution limits for 2015.
+The increase went from $17,500 up to $18,000.
+Catch-up contributions also saw a $500 increase, from $5,500 to $6,000.

-Employee 401(k) contribution limits and catch-up contribution limits remain the same for 2014, at $17,500 and $5,500, respectively.
-However, there was a $1,000 increase to the Total Contribution Limit, which comes to $52,000.
+There was also a $1,000 increase to the Total Contribution Limit, which comes to $53,000.
 The max deferred compensation includes employee contributions, matching contributions, bonuses, and other deferred compensation.
-(If you are over age 50, you can also add your catch-up contributions to this number, bringing the max total deferred contribution limit to $57,500 for 2014).
+(If you are over age 50, you can also add your catch-up contributions to this number, bringing the max total deferred contribution limit to $59,000 for 2015).

 Let’s take a look at all of these numbers in more detail and discuss what they mean for investors.